-During this course you will be based at Reaseheath College in Years 1 and 2, and based at the University's Chester Campus in Year 3.
+During this course you will be based at Reaseheath College.

-Students are taught through a mixture of study both at the University of Chester and in the zoo-licensed facilities at Reaseheath.
+Students are taught through a mixture of study at the zoo-licensed facilities at Reaseheath College.
 The course includes specialist modules and practical experience and students will gain skills such as radio tracking, species identification, live trapping techniques, reintroduction to natural habitat and biodiversity.

 Work in the field will expand your knowledge of conservation, ecology and wildlife, and there is opportunity for dissertation work in the final year, which allows students to work on relevant unique research projects.

 The modules given below are the latest example of the curriculum available on this degree programme.
 Please note that programme structures and individual modules are subject to change from time to time as part of the University’s commitment to curriculum enhancement.

 Core modules ensure that students gain a good overview of wildlife conservation and ecology.
 Optional modules allow you to specialise in your chosen area.
 These modules are designed to develop essential knowledge and skills.

 Modules shift to more research informed study.
 Students take a core module in Research Methods to help prepare them for their Year 3 research project and to provide valuable research skills.